 -- Address various other requirements related to place, health, equity, and beauty (yes, beauty).
-These requirements (energy, water, materials, place, health, equity, and beauty) are referred to as "petals" in the rating system.

 In addition to full certification, buildings can be certified for achieving just a portion of the requirements -- referred to as "petal certification" -- or buildings can be recognized for net-zero-energy performance -- just one of the petals.
 The latter certification is the fastest growing of the LBC certification options.

 Needless to say, achieving LBC certification is very hard.
 Since the launch of the program eight years ago only a handful of buildings have achieved full certification (five and counting), another four have been recognized as petal-certified projects, and eight projects have been certified as net-zero energy.